Cruising (driving)

 Cruising is a social activity that primarily consists of driving a car.
-Cruising can be an expression of the freedom of possessing a driver's license.
 Cruising is distinguished from regular driving by the social and recreational nature of the activity, which is characterized by an impulsively random, often aimless course.
 A popular route (or "strip") is often the focus of cruising.
+Cruising can be an expression of the freedom of possessing a driver's license.
 "Cruise nights" are evenings during which cars drive slowly.

-A cruise can be a meeting of car enthusiasts at a predetermined location, organised predominantly through the internet (in recent times) but also largely through mobile phone, word of mouth or simply by a cruise being established enough that it becomes a regular event.
+A cruise can be a meeting of car enthusiasts at a predetermined location, organized predominantly through the internet (in recent times) but also largely through mobile phone, word of mouth or simply by a cruise being established enough that it becomes a regular event.